 The share value of the company proved insufficient in the harsh trading conditions of the 1920s, and despite efforts to keep going during 1921, the company was voluntarily wound up during November 1922.
 A major factor in this was a late payment for the Birmingham double-deckers.

-A second excursion into the world of railway vehicles occurred in 1933 when Roe built a body on a Leeds-built Hudswell Clarke chassis for the Army, for use on the Spurn Head Railway, East Yorkshire.
-Following the end of traffic on this line in early- 1951, the Railcar was removed to Bicester Army depot, where the body was removed and the chassis used as a “runner” wagon.
-In this capacity the chassis survived until at least the early- 1970s.
+A second excursion into the world of railway vehicles occurred in 1933 when Roe built a body on a Leeds built Hudswell Clarke chassis for the Army, for use on the Spurn Head Railway in East Yorkshire.
+Following the end of traffic on this line in early 1951 the Railcar was removed to Bicester Army depot, where the body was removed and the chassis used as a "runner" wagon, in which capacity it survived until at least the early 1970s.

 The original company was finally wound up in 1934, following which the board of shareholders agreed to remove the (1923) from the new company's name.
 During the 1930s Roe concentrated more on its bus building activities gaining a reputation for solidly built and stylish bodies.
 An indulgence came in 1935 with the construction of a streamlined body on an AEC chassis for exhibit at the Commercial Motor Show and ultimately destined for Leeds Corporation, an ardent supporter of the local manufacturer.